How Can I Help?: Creating a Routine with Chores

 Finally, and perhaps most importantly, we thank everyone for their work and celebrate everyone’s contributions, children and adults alike.
 This is the most genuine way of building our children’s self-esteem and confidence, as they see that the work they do matters, both in the practical maintenance of their home, and also their emotional relationships with the people around them.

-This newfound emphasis on chores in our home is good for all of us.
-It relieves some of the pressure for my husband and me, and it is one of the most valuable contributions to our children’s development we can make in our own home.
+The newfound emphasis on chores in our home was good for all of us.
+It relieved some of the pressure for my husband and me, and it is one of the most valuable contributions to our children’s development we can make in our own home.
 This emphasis feeds our children’s bodies and it also feeds their minds and hearts.
 Maria Montessori recognized this phenomenon in children, over a hundred years ago, when she observed, “Joy, feeling one's own value, being appreciated and loved by others, feeling useful and capable of production are all factors of enormous value for the human soul.”
 What better way to do this in our homes than to allow them to contribute and be appreciated for it?
 Our chore system is working for now, and I am grateful for this opportunity to have established something that can be a part of our household for years to come.